Forward Thinking Campaign

 Learn more about the repurposing of Weber Hall.

 With technology and math classes now housed in the Chiang Center for Innovation and Collaboration and Weber Hall, respectively, Bogle Hall is undergoing long-anticipated upgrades designed to enhance and expand the teaching of laboratory science.
 Plans for the building include construction of a three-story addition that will boast new classrooms and labs for physics, AP biology and advanced chemistry, as well as the renovation and technological enhancement of all existing experimentation and teaching spaces.

 Blair’s science department will gain new capabilities, including dedicated research space, where advanced chemistry and biology students will be able to engage in sustained independent projects and collaborative work in partnership with outside experts.
 In addition, the expanded availability of classroom-labs will allow teachers to seamlessly integrate classroom instruction with laboratory demonstration.

 Work on the Bogle Hall project commenced in summer 2018.
-Learn more about the repurposing of Bogle Hall.
+Learn more about the repurposing of Bogle Hall and watch a video tour of the building's interior spaces below.

 Blair students and faculty will realize a host of benefits when these projects are complete: